Major League Baseball on television: 2017–present: Internet streaming comes of age

-In February 2020, the New York Post reported that ESPN and ABC were expected to make a big push for the playoff broadcast rights currently held by Turner once their deal expires after the 2021 season, with CBS and NBC also expected to hold talks.
-These plans were disrupted when the coronavirus pandemic began, resulting in the disruption of major sporting events around the world.
-On June 13, 2020, Andrew Marchand of the New York Post reported that Turner Sports had agreed to a seven-year deal to renew its MLB rights from 2022 through 2028; the deal was finalized in September of that year.
+Turner Sports agreed to a seven-year deal to renew its MLB rights from 2022 through 2028; the deal was finalized in September 2020.
 As part of the new deals, Turner Sports moves its current Sunday afternoon broadcasts to Tuesday nights.
 Marchand later reported that ESPN would also renew its rights to Major League Baseball in December 2020; the renewal was confirmed on May 13, 2021.
-The deal removes ESPN's non-exclusive weeknight games from the schedule, but retains Sunday Night Baseball and ESPN's involvement in the Wild Card playoffs.
+The deal removed ESPN's non-exclusive weeknight games from the schedule, but retains Sunday Night Baseball and ESPN's involvement in the Wild Card playoffs.

-During the 2021 season, a three game series played between June 18 and June 20 between the Philadelphia Phillies and the San Francisco Giants, whose regional television rights are both held by the NBC Sports Regional Networks, aired nationally on NBC's streaming service Peacock.
+During the 2021 season, a three game series played between June 18 and 20 between the Philadelphia Phillies and the San Francisco Giants, whose regional television rights are both held by the NBC Sports Regional Networks, aired nationally on NBC's streaming service Peacock.
 Later that season, ABC aired its first regular season MLB game since the 1990s, a presentation of ESPN's Sunday Night Baseball between the Chicago White Sox and the Chicago Cubs, on August 8.

 In March 2022, Apple Inc. announced that it had acquired the exclusive rights to a weekly doubleheader to be branded Friday Night Baseball for its Apple TV+ service.
-On March 9, Mike Ozanian, staff sports business writer for Forbes, reported that MLB had also reached a deal with NBC to stream the Monday and Wednesday night games on Peacock.
+On March 9, Mike Ozanian, staff sports business writer for Forbes, reported that MLB had also reached a deal with NBC to stream the Monday and Wednesday night games on Peacock, however this would later be revised to Sunday afternoon games.
 The Wall Street Journal would later report that MLB and Peacock were finalizing a deal to air games on Sunday afternoons; as part of the reported agreement, the first game on the service would be simulcast on NBC, which would be its first MLB game broadcast since 2000.
 On April 6, NBC Sports confirmed that they had acquired a package of Sunday afternoon games to begin May 8, the initial game of which would be also simulcast on the NBC network.
-The deal would give Peacock an exclusive window of games on Sundays, starting before 1:30 PM Eastern time.
+The deal would give Peacock an exclusive window of games on Sundays, starting before 1:30 pm Eastern time.
 MLB later reached a deal with YouTube, reducing its game inventory to 15 games for 2022.
+This would be the last year MLB games would appear on YouTube, as the website did not broadcast any MLB games in 2023.
+MLB Sunday Leadoff on Peacock continued into 2023, but the deal expired at the end of the season and was not renewed before the start of the 2024 season.
+The Roku Channel took over the MLB Sunday Leadoff package starting in May 2024.